Neutrino Physics

 I was serving on the STFC Science Board that provides advice to STFC Council and the executive on all aspects of STFC's science and technology programme.

 I was on the Executive Committee of the MINOS and NOvA Experiments and was the chair of the institutional board and a member of the Executive Committee of the LAGUNA-LBNO design study.
 I am now the chair of DUNE's Institute board.
+I also served on the HyperK PAC advising the University of Tokio and KEK in Japan on the progress of the HyperK Experiment.

 I am a member of the LHCC advising the CERN management on the LHC experiments concentrating on CMS and the WLCG.
-I also serve on the HyperK PAC advising the University of Tokio and KEK in Japan on the progress of the HyperK Experiment.
+I also served on the HyperK PAC advising the University of Tokio and KEK in Japan on the progress of the HyperK Experiment.

 Master Thesis